mp3li/Y1-Theme-Documentation-and-Tutorial-with-Template/README.md

     - key tone on off folder, date and time folder, file ext on off folder, repeat folder, change theme folder, display battery on off folder, clear cache folder, shutdown folder, equalizer folder, shuffle on off folder, arrow folder, mini settings folder, wallpaper mini icon folder, language folder, brightness folder, backlight folder, behind selection folder, timed shutdown folder, shuffle quick folder, key vibration on off folder, factory folder, key lock on off folder

-Then you must make the file your Y1 will use to know how every asset will be used on your Y1's screen: the config.json file.
+Then you must either use the config.json file in myY1themetemplate or make the file yourself, your Y1 will use this file to know how every asset will be used on your Y1's screen.
 A config.json file must be a plain text file.
 It cannot be a Word document, Google Doc, or PDF renamed to .json.
 The file must be inside the main theme folder, and it must be named exactly: config.json

 - On Windows:
     - Open Notepad